khusmann/bydantic/docs/index.md

 print(foo2) # Foo(a=3, b=4, c='y')
 ```

-The power of bydantic, however, is that field types can be composed into complex
+The power of Bydantic, however, is that field types can be composed into complex
 data structures.
 For example:

 ```python